PoppyCollis/nlp_snippets/README.md

 # nlp_snippets
 Collection of useful natural language processing code snippets.
-Use of NLTK library and Spacy.
+Use of NLTK library and spaCy.

 **NLP basics**
 - opening files